AI Automation Needs a Workflow Map Before It Needs a Chatbot

 The wrong first question is: can we add a chatbot?

-That question sounds modern, but it skips the useful part.
-A chatbot is an interface.
-It is not automatically a workflow, a policy, a data model, a support process, or a control plane.
-You can bolt a chat window onto a messy operation and still have the same messy operation, now with more screenshots in meetings.
+The absolutely wrong first question to ask is whether your team can blindly add a chatbot to an existing process.
+That question might sound modern and forward-thinking, but it skips right over the useful part of business automation.
+A chatbot is ultimately just a conversational interface layered over a system.
+It is not automatically a structured workflow, a thoughtful security policy, a robust data model, or a central control plane.
+You can easily bolt a chat window onto a fundamentally messy operation and achieve absolutely nothing of value.
+The only real result you will get is the exact same messy operation, just with more confusing screenshots presented in your status meetings.

 Do not automate a vibe.
 Map the work, then decide where AI belongs.